raxonros/ETH_Validator/README.md

 - Expand tests coverage (>90%).
 - Persistent Redis cache.
 - Revisit WebSocket proactive caching.
+Subscribe to newHeads and for each event precalculate the syncDuties to cache and serve them quickly.
+This idea was implemented but hasn't made it into the final version of this code.
 - Dynamic MEV Relay Discovery: Integrate with an external MEV relay registry or Builder API (EIP-4844) to automatically fetch and update relay addresses, replacing the static configuration list for a more professional and maintainable approach.

 ### Medium Priority:

 - API rate limiting.
 - Metrics & monitoring (Prometheus).
-- Structured error responses.

 ## Error Handling